 Place the jars in the canner with hot water and cover.

-Allow the water to boil and keep in water bath for 30 minutes for quarts or pints.
+Allow the water to boil and keep in water bath for 20 minutes for pints or 25 minutes for quarts.

 Remove the jars and place on the counter to cool.